 Course Level: Fellowship is available to Art Professionals.

 Study Subject: The ACC program covers the visual and performing arts, both contemporary and traditional.
-Fields of awards include archeology, architecture (design, history, and theory), art history, arts administration, art criticism, conservation, crafts, curation, dance, ethnomusicology, film and video, museum studies, music, photography, theatre and visual art.
+Fields of awards include archaeology, architecture (design, history, and theory), art history, arts administration, art criticism, conservation, crafts, curation, dance, ethnomusicology, film and video, museum studies, music, photography, theatre and visual art.
 Professional artists, arts administrators, scholars, graduate/post-graduate students, and organizations working in the following fields: Archaeology, Architecture, Art History, Arts Administration, Arts Criticism, Conservation, Crafts, Curation, Dance, Ethnomusicology, Film/Video/Photography, Literature (for travel to and from Japan only), Museum Studies, Music, Theater and Visual Art.

-Scholarship Award: ACC grant funds may be used for costs associated with travel and research only.
+Award: ACC grant funds may be used for costs associated with travel and research only.
 Research is broadly defined as any activities in pursuit of creative or scholarly inquiry and may take many different forms.
 The following examples of allowable expenses are not an exhaustive list and are intended as a general guideline only:

 - Allowable travel expenses may include international airfare, local transportation, visas, travel insurance, accommodations, and living expenses.